AstitvaG/MapCpp/README.md

 storage for an integer per node whereas Red Black Tree requires only 1 bit of information per node.

-## COMPARISONS WITH OTHER DATA STRUCTURES :
+## Comparisons with other Data Structures :

 - **About Red Black Trees**
     Red-Black tree is a self-balancing binary search tree in which each node